 Neural Network is trained on the historical data for the highest prediction rates and to determine optimal feature weights.

-In order to further increase prediction accuracy, Neural Network is trained specifically for different surfaces, resulting in different feature weights per surface.
+In order to further increase prediction accuracy, the Neural Network is trained specifically for different surfaces, resulting in different feature weights per surface.

 During training, some neurons are determined to be useless and they are removed from the network, thus about ~40 neurons remain.